-In 2022, Ms. Higginbotham was recognized by Austin Monthly as a Top Attorney of 2022 under the Personal Injury Plaintiff category.
+From 2022-2023, Ms. Higginbotham was recognized by Austin Monthly as a Top Attorney under the Personal Injury Plaintiff category.
 In 2021 Austin Monthly recognized her as a Top Attorney of 2021 under the Medical Malpractice category.

 In 2011, Ms. Higginbotham was recognized by Texas Lawyer as one of 20 “Winning Women,” profiling outstanding female Texas litigators and appellate lawyers who prevail in high-stakes cases that make law or have an impact nationally or statewide, win large monetary awards, and handle first-of-their-kind or bet-the-company litigation or appeals.
 In 2007, she was named the Outstanding Young Lawyer by the Austin Young Lawyer’s Association.